paperpancake/tw_w2_find_idle_units/ui/pancake_images/README.txt

-This folder has dummy icons.
-The actual icons in the mod released on the Steam page are based on icons in the game that I don't think I have permission to distribute independently.
+I personally created icon_zzz_above_unit.png, so it is included here.
+The other icons in this folder are dummy icons.
+Many of the actual icons in the mod released on the Steam page are based on icons in the game that I don't think I have permission to distribute independently.